Henry Thomas Buckle: The Encyclopædia Britannica (1910)

-Buckle did not define the general conceptions with which he worked, e.g., "civilization", "history", "science", "law".
+Buckle did not define the general conceptions with which he worked: "civilization", "history", "science", "law".
 Therefore, "his arguments are often fallacies".
-Furthermore, "he sometimes altered and contorted the facts" and "he very often unduly simplified his problems."
-Nevertheless, "many of his ideas ... have been more precisely elaborated by later writers on sociology and history" and his work was immensely valuable in provoking further research and speculation.
+Furthermore, "he sometimes altered and contorted the facts" and "he very often unduly simplified his problems".
+Nevertheless, "many of his ideas... have been more precisely elaborated by later writers on sociology and history" and his work was immensely valuable in provoking further research and speculation".

 John William Cousin (1910)

 Buckle is remembered for treating history as an exact science, which is why many of his ideas have passed into the common literary stock, and have been more precisely elaborated by later writers on sociology and history because of his careful scientific analyses.
 Nevertheless, his work is not free from one-sided views and generalisations resting on insufficient data.

 Robert Bierstedt (1981)

-In his History of Civilization in England, "Buckle criticized historians on the ground that they were too much interested in biography and in military and political history and failed to seek universal principle or laws."
-In contrast, "Buckle was confident that it was possible to construct a science of society on the basic of inductions from history."
+In his History of Civilization in England, "Buckle criticized historians on the ground that they were too much interested in biography and in military and political history and failed to seek universal principle or laws".
+In contrast, "Buckle was confident that it was possible to construct a science of society on the basic of inductions from history".
 His difficulty was the "sheer quantity of materials that would have to be mastered."
 Herbert Spencer said that Buckle "'took in' more than he was able to organize".